ImperialCollegeLondon/guikit/README.md

 without notice.
 Use it in production with caution.
 And please, contribute to it to help improving its maturity as fast as posisble!

-`guikit` and its dependencies can be installed with `pip` in Widnows, [Linux](#what-about-linux) and [MacOS](#what-about-macos) (see notes below):
+`guikit` and its dependencies can be installed with `pip` in Windows, [Linux](#what-about-linux) and [MacOS](#what-about-macos) (see notes below):

 ```bash